020monkey/LARRYCHATTER/README.md

 ### Note - Don't forget to change the Encryption keys!

 ## To Do:
-- [ ] Integrate Twitter Handle Generation Algorithm(Look at generateHandle.py)
-- [ ] Integrate basic AV Evasion Routines
 - [ ] Modify the 'recon' module to add more features
-- [ ] Integrate more advanced modules
+- [ ] Integrate different post-exploitation modules
+- [ ] Create Anti-Detection modules to detect Sandboxes/Debuggers etc
+- [ ] Add an Implant generator script to automate the process of building an executable from the python script
+- [ ] Add traditional C2 channel support as a backup measure
+- [ ] Create a full-fledged C2 framework